yvon/dockerized-voxta/README.md

 # Docker Container for Voxta Server

-This is a Docker container setup for running [Voxta](https://voxta.ai/), an open-source AI voice chat application.
+This is a Docker container setup for running [Voxta](https://voxta.ai/), an AI voice chat application.
 Please note that Voxta is not my project - I'm just providing a Docker configuration for it.

 ## Prerequisites